 When you’re injured in an auto accident in Oklahoma, the person who caused the crash may be liable for compensating you.
 While personal injury lawsuits can arise, it’s more common for injury victims to make a third-party claim with the at-fault driver’s insurance company.
-(You can read more about this topic in our article on personal injury claims and lawsuits.)
-The process of negotiating with the insurance company, which occurs outside of court, often results in a settlement.
+Negotiating with the insurance company, which occurs outside of court, often results in a settlement.
 If the insurer is unwilling to make a reasonable offer that adequately compensates the victim’s losses and expenses, it may become necessary to file a lawsuit and go to trial.

-There are numerous factors that impact the amount of a car accident settlement, which is one of the reasons it’s important that you are represented by an experienced personal injury lawyer during settlement negotiations.
-Remember, insurance companies are profit-oriented, and will look for any excuse to deny liability or make a low offer, no matter how friendly or helpful the claims adjuster seems.
+Numerous factors impact the amount of a car accident settlement, which is one of the reasons an experienced personal injury lawyer must represent you during settlement negotiations.
+Remember, insurance companies are profit-oriented and will look for any excuse to deny liability or make a low offer, no matter how friendly or helpful the claims adjuster seems.
 Determining factors include:

 - Your medical expenses.
-Car accident victims can be compensated for a range of medical expenses, including surgery, ambulance rides, prescription drugs, physical therapy, hospitalization, and medical equipment like crutches or wheelchairs.
+Car accident victims can be compensated for various medical expenses, including surgery, ambulance rides, prescription drugs, physical therapy, hospitalization, and medical equipment like crutches or wheelchairs.

 - The severity and permanence of your injury.
-You can receive a higher amount if you suffered a long-term or permanently disabling injury and are unable to earn income as a result.
-Settlements for minor injuries, such as sprains (torn ligaments) and strains (muscle tears), are lower because the victim’s resulting medical costs are lower.
-Settlements factor in not only the costs you have already incurred, but also your future, anticipated costs and losses.
+You can receive more if you suffer a long-term or permanently disabling injury and cannot earn income.
+Settlements for minor injuries, such as sprains (torn ligaments) and strains (muscle tears), are lower because the victim’s resulting medical costs are lower—settlements factor in the costs you have already incurred and your future anticipated costs and losses.

 - The type of treatment you received.
 Insurance companies will only reimburse medical expenses deemed reasonable and necessary.
 It’s a common tactic for insurers to say that certain treatments fall outside of this description, particularly alternative therapies that aren’t considered part of Western medicine.

 - The duration of your treatment.
-Insurers consider factors like how many doctor appointments you made, how many weeks or months of medication you were prescribed, and how long you will need medical care.
+Insurers consider factors like how many doctor appointments you make, how many weeks or months of prescribed medication, and how long you will need medical care.